keras-team/keras-rs/README.md

 os.environ["KERAS_BACKEND"] = "jax"  # Or "tensorflow" or "torch"!
 ```

-Import KerasHub and other libraries:
+Import KerasRS and other libraries:

 ```python
 import keras